bhyvex/MagickaBBS/README.md

 # Misc Notes:

 * FreeBSD requires libiconv to be installed from ports in addition to other dependencies.
-It also requires `ipv6_ipv4mapping="YES"` to be set in rc.conf

 * macOS makefiles are intended to be built with dependencies provided by macports, homebrew support will require significant changes.

 * NetBSD requires libiconv to be installed from pkgsrc in addition to other dependencies.

-It also requires `net.inet6.ip6.v6only=0` to be set in sysctl.conf
+* OpenBSD as of 6.2 does not have libmicrohttpd in ports, but current does.
+Requires libiconv.

+* OpenIndiana does not have libssh in packages, so it needs to be built separately.
+Requires libiconv.

+* DragonFlyBSD also requires libiconv.